cosmos/cosmos-sdk/x/circuit/README.md

 This message is expected to fail if:

 * the granter is not an account with permission level `LEVEL_SUPER_ADMIN` or the module authority
-* if the type urls does not exist <!-- TODO: is this possible?-->

 ### MsgTripCircuitBreaker